yanran-tang/CaseLink/README.md

   - The BM25 ranking matrix can be also downloaded [here](https://drive.google.com/drive/folders/1R4ggI9Tq-dES-gtLsE_s1odP7yWuW5n4?usp=drive_link).

-## 1. CaseGNN case embedding generation
+## 2. CaseGNN case embedding generation
   - To generate the CaseGNN case embeddings, please run the CaseGNN2022_run.sh and CaseGNN2023_run.sh in [CaseGNN github](https://github.com/yanran-tang/CaseGNN)

   - The CaseGNN case embedding can be also downloaded [here](https://drive.google.com/drive/folders/15-l-BJn9X5xpeaHDyk8VE0ncTPR6qaXS?usp=drive_link).

-# CaseLink Graph Constrction
+# CaseLink Graph Construction
 - CaseLink graph constrction utilises the result of bm25 ranking result and case embedding from CaseGNN, please ensure the folders of  `./Graph_generation/bm25/bm25_matrix/` and `./Graph_generation/casegnn_embedding/` have been generated or downloaded.
 - Run `. ./Graph.sh`
   - `--topk_neighbor` can be chosen from {3, 5, 10, 20}.